jdesalle/linfo2142_project/report.rst

 While QUIC take more time in the connect phase (QUIC hanshake take more time than TCP handshake), we can see that it seems faster on average.

-QUIC's performance is also a lot more variable than TCP speed, it seems very unstable with a high standard deviation.
+QUIC's performance is also a lot more variable than TCP's speed, it seems very unstable with a high standard deviation.
 It may be due to the issue with downloads with cURL in HTTP3.

 6.2) Congestion control algorithms
 -----------------------------------
 TCP and QUIC can use the same congestion control algorithms.
 In our case, both the server and our client machine use cubic by default for TCP, it should be the method used.
-The Quiche implementation of QUIC can use both cubic or Hystart++ [#]_.
+The Quiche implementation of QUIC can use both cubic or Hystart++ [16].
 In our cases, both TCP and QUIC should use the same congestion control algorithm: cubic.